MASHOD0/ClassApp/README.md

 ## What is this ?

 This is a web application which stores the links to all the online classes held for first year students at DSCE.
+Teachers will be able to login to this app and share links to classes which will be organised and presented on the homepage.

 ## Why was this made ?